 Joel Gardea said his GMC pickup was stolen from right outside his home.
-The truck was equipped with GM’s OnStar system, so Gardea opened up the OnStar app and began tracking the pickup.
+The truck was equipped with GM’s OnStar system, so Gardea opened up the OnStar app and began tracking the vehicle.

-The app showed the truck was about 15 minutes away from his home, at a Conoco gas station at South Monaco Parkway and East Hampden Avenue, so Gardea decided to go find it.
+The app showed the truck was at a gas station about 15 minutes away from his home, so Gardea decided to go find it.

 Gardea and some friends went to the gas station and saw the truck.
 Gardea then called OnStar, which disabled the truck and activated the alarm.

 Gardea and his friends confronted the theft suspects and grabbed one them, but the other got away.
 At that point, Gardea said an SUV pulled up and someone got out, pulled a gun and told Gardea to let the suspect go.